 The International Organisation for Standardisation periodically updates ISO 27001 and related standards to keep pace with technological developments.
-The revised drafts of ISO 27001 and ISO 27002 are under review, pending an official release later this year.
+The latest versions of ISO 27001 and ISO 27002 were released on 25 October 2022.

 ISO 27001 is a vital standard for businesses to get certified for if they are serious about information security and want to demonstrate that to their clients.
 The requirements in the ISO 27001 standard will protect businesses from most cyber-attacks looking to steal data.
 ISO 27001 goes further than the Cyber Essentials certification and covers information in all forms, whether it is digital or physical.

-The proposed changes to the standards are moderate and their purpose is mainly to simplify the implementation of ISO 27002.
+The proposed changes to the standards are moderate.
 The number of controls has decreased from 114 to 93 and they are arranged in 4 sections instead of 14 as in ISO 27002:2013.

 There are 11 new controls for businesses to consider.
 No controls have been removed, although many have been merged to bring the overall total down.

 Some of the key updates to ISO 27001: